toothless-cat/E-Scooter-Surface-Classification/README.md

 Here is an outline of the resources included:

 # Development Phase (outdated, optimized for skateboard data)
+During development phase, data was collected from a Xiaomi Mi 8 smartphone mounted to the deck of a skateboard.

   App: A custom Android app that streams GPS and IMU data to a Kinesis stream via API